NathanKlineInstitute/Macaque_auditory_thalamocortical_model_data/analysis/README.md

 Some analysis functions requires NetPyNE; see installations instructions here: http://netpyne.org/install.html#

-## Overview of file structure:

-* paper_figs.py: Python source code to generate the results in paper figures 1 to 5.
+The file **paper_figs.py** contains the Python source code to generate the results in all the paper figures.
+It makes use of several other Python files in the analysis folder.

-* paper_fig6.py: Python source code to generate figure 6.

-* paper_fig7.py: Python source code to generate figure 7.

-* paper_fig8.py: Python source code to generate figure 8.

-* expDataAnalysis.py: Supporting source code used by paper_figs.py to analyze the experimental data.

-* optunaAnalysis.py: Python source code to analyze the model parameter optimization results.

-* utils.py, downsample.py, filter.py and morlet.py: Python helper functions.

 For further information please contact: salvador.dura-bernal@downstate.edu, erica.griffith@downstate.edu and/or samuel.neymotin@nki.rfmh.org